Yohannfra/Touche/Assembly_Guide/Step1.md

 ![2 1M soldered](https://imgur.com/mF7RmZo.jpg)

 9. Take the RGB led and solder it.
-Be carefull, of the side and place it like on the picture before soldering.
+Be careful, of the side and place it like on the picture before soldering.
 Once soldered, bend the leads like on the pictures.

 ![rgb led](https://imgur.com/9EEW16Z.jpg)

 ![rgb led soldered](https://imgur.com/Ujf1ib7.jpg)

 10. Flip the pcb and cut all the leads

     ![cut the leads](https://imgur.com/C7Wuvhv.jpg)